toucansites/try-o-template-demo/contents/posts/change-footer/index.md

 ![Cover Image](./assets/cover.jpg)

 The footer is an important section of your website, often used to display additional navigation, social media links, or copyright information.
-Follow these steps to customize the footer in **Try-O-Theme**.
+Follow these steps to customize the footer in **Try-O-Template**.

 ---